An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 - Enter a Title, Name, and Description.
 The Title is used in the user interface to allow you to easily recognize the Automation Campaign.
 The Name is used in the API commands.
 Title and Name do not allow special characters other than dash (-) and underscore (_).
 Title also accepts a space.

-- Select a Phase, Campaign Type, and Category.
+- Select a Label.

 - Click Save.
 The popup will close and the new Automation Campaign will appear as Inactive in the Marketing Automation Campaign Library.